nikeshashar/CV/README.md

 + Working on personal projects to keep skills up to date

 ##### Senior operations manager (March 2020 - present)
-Following a restructure at Makers at the start of the pandemic I was asked take over the role of centralised operations and bring multiple parts of our business back together under one roof.
-Projects have included :
+Following a restructure at Makers at the start of the pandemic I was asked take over the role of Senior Operations Manager and bring multiple parts of our business back together under one roof.
+Projects completed include :
 * Managing our fleet of 200+ laptops and mobile devices (from spreadsheet -> MDM)
 * Restructuring and updating all processes across the business
 * Building internal teams up to share knowledge in a remote first world